huntercuny2x/january2020bootcamp/README.md

 Dates:
 January 2nd, 2020 (Monday) - January 24th, 2020 (Friday)

-We will also have two Saturday classes on Jan 11 and 18
+We will also have two Saturday classes on January 11th, 2020 and January 18th, 2020*

 Room Number: Hunter North 531